-Philip graduated from the University of Huddersfield with an Upper Second honours degree in Historical and Political Studies and before being elected, Philip worked for Asda for 12 years, working his way up from the bottom to be a Senior Marketing Manager.
+Philip graduated from Huddersfield University with an Upper Second Class Honours degree in Historical and Political Studies.
+Before being elected, Philip worked for Asda for 12 years, working his way up from the bottom to be a Senior Marketing Manager.

-Philip was elected to parliament for Shipley in 2005 with a majority of 422 and was re-elected as the MP for Shipley in 2010 with a majority of 9,944.
+Philip was elected as Conservative Member of Parliament for Shipley in 2005 with a majority of 422 and was re-elected in 2010 and again in 2015 with a 50% share of the vote and a majority of 9,624.

 Following 9 years on the Culture, Media and Sport Select Committee, Philip now sits on both the Justice Select Committee and the Women and Equalities Select Committee.
 He is also on the panel of Chairs for Westminster Hall debates and the Committee stages of Bills.